 Children, like any other vulnerable groups within society, have a right to live in a safe, clean and protected environment, and to also access proper health care.
 Those responsible for the provision of environmental health services such as water and sanitation should prioritise provision of safe, adequate and proper facilities to households with infants and young children.
 Municipal planning must take into consideration the health as well as water services needs of children.
 Sanitation solutions provided to households with young children must be safe and appropriate to use.
 There also needs to be hand washing facilities next to the toilet.
+The health and hygiene education initiatives should emphasize proper use and care of toilet facilities as a way of promoting child health.
+Children need to be taught to wash their hands after each toilet use and before touching food.
+Health and hygiene initiatives should also seek to change children's hygiene practices and attitudes in order to reduce the risk of infection and threat to their development.
+Different approaches such as awareness campaigns and households' visits as well as tools such as the Participatory Hygiene and Sanitation Transformation (PHAST) tools could be utilized to influence and change households' behavior.
 To positively change attitudes, households should be made aware of the link between inadequate water services and disease infection especially amongst young children.
-Institutional arrangements for planning and implementing a health and hygiene education programme